lconde-ucl/DGE2/README.md

 > Nat Biotechnol.
 2020 Feb 13. doi: 10.1038/s41587-020-0439-x.

 <!-- TODO nf-core: Add bibliography of tools and data used in your pipeline -->
-In addition, references of tools and data used in this pipeline are as follows:
+Additional references of tools and data used in this pipeline are in [CITATIONS](https://github.com/lconde-ucl/DGE2/blob/master/CITATIONS.md)